ucl-ihi/CodeClub/content/rules.md

     Our community are committed to provide a friendly, inclusive, and supporting environment for everyone, regardless of background and experience.
 We'd write a long paragraph explaining how serious we are with this, but as usual [The Turing Institute has summarised this nicely](https://github.com/alan-turing-institute/the-turing-way/blob/master/CODE_OF_CONDUCT.md).

-1. Sharing is caring :sparkling_heart:
+1. Sharing is caring 💞

     We value privacy and copyright ownership, but if you have written a nice piece of code which can make everyone's life easier, please consider sharing it with the world through our shared [GitHub repositories](https://github.com/ucl-ihi) (refer to our how-to guide for technical details).